 Update Feb 2, 2020:

-As to the children of John McGraw, here is a list I was able to gather (as of Sep 2022): What I can confirm is John A. McGraw born 1813, who I will discuss in a separate blog, and Thomas McGraw born 1810.
+As to the children of John McGraw, here is a list I was able to gather (as of Sep 2022): What I can confirm is John A. McGraw born 1813, whom I discuss in a separate blog, and Thomas McGraw, born 1810.
+Where do the names of the males appear?
+The Russell County VA tax lists.
+Son, Martin McGraw, had a son James Harlin McGraw upon whose death record his father’s birthplace is given as Greenbrier County, VA.
+James’ son, Curtis, I believe, knew a little of his family history: albeit erroneous, it was another clue as to the origin of the McGraws of Russell County, VA.

 Thomas McGraw born circa 1810 is the ancestor of the Y-DNA Match mentioned above*.
 Although I’ve sent email to him, I’ve not received a reply so I can’t in good conscience reveal his name without his consent.
 Now lets move on to John A. McGraw.